πŸš€ New: PostEverywhere MCP β€” schedule from Claude Code, Cursor, Codex & more β†’πŸš€ PostEverywhere MCP β€” Claude Code, Cursor, Codex β†’

 • NOT FREE

 Verdict: Stop calling Hootsuite free.
 It isn't.
 If you want a 30-day evaluation of an enterprise tool, fine.
-If you want actually-free scheduling, scroll back up to Buffer, Metricool, or Publer.
+If you want actually-free scheduling, scroll back up to Buffer, Metricool, Publer, or the native LinkedIn/YouTube/TikTok schedulers.

 Pros: